hujun-open/myflags/README.md

 Optionally a renaming function could be supplied when creating the `Filler`, myflags uses the renaming function returned string as the flag name.

+## Positional Argument
+Positional arguments are the struct field with "noun" tag, the value of the tag is the postional index, start from 1. positional argument only get parsed with a command, which means in case of root command positional argument only get parsed when filler is created with `WithRootMethod`.

 ## Extension
 New type could be supported via `myflags.Register`, which takes a variable implements `myflags.RegisteredConverters` interface. the `myflags.Register` must be called before `myflags.Fill`, typically it should be called in `init()`.